Scottish Castles Association Archive

 Welcome

 Welcome to the Scottish Castles Association Archive — a unique resource for exploring the rich and varied history and architecture of Scotland’s castles, towers and fortified houses.
+This new website is currently being developed to provide information on, and access to, the archive – with further content to be added in 2026.

 Contents